AdamPettersson2002/alpha-platform/README.md

 R_{t, N} = \ln\left(\frac{P_t}{P_{t-N}}\right)
 $$

-* **Qualitative:** The continuously compounded return of the asset over an $N$-day window.
-Log returns are utilized because they are time-additive and symmetric, making them statistically superior to simple percentage returns for quantitative modeling and machine learning targets.

 ### 2. Trend Feature (SMA Ratio)

 $$
 \text{Trend}_t = \frac{\frac{1}{S} \sum_{i=0}^{S-1} P_{t-i}}{\frac{1}{L} \sum_{i=0}^{L-1} P_{t-i}}
 $$

-* **Qualitative:** A momentum oscillator calculated as the ratio of a fast moving average (e.g., $S=20$ days) to a slow moving average (e.g., $L=200$ days).
-A value greater than 1.0 mathematically defines a bullish short-term trend.
-This serves as the primary signal for baseline rule-based strategies.

 ### 3. Risk Feature (Rolling Volatility)